nsaragosaharris/preschool_memory_study/README.md

 The directory assumes that the Code, Stimuli, and TaskInstructions directories are all in the same outer directory.
 If you download "Task" and keep the organization the same, this directory structure should work.
 It assumes that you opened the code from the Code directory where the script is saved.

+**Analysis.**

+All analyses required to reproduce the reported results are in Analysis/MemoryAnalysis_Final.Rmd.

 **Data.**

-The memory data for all participants included in the paper will be provided here upon publication.

-**Analysis.**

-The analysis script used for all results reported in the paper will be provided here upon publication.

-If you have any questions about the task, email Natalie Saragosa-Harris at nsaragosaharris@ucla.edu.
+All data required to reproduce the reported results are included in the 'Data' folder.
+See 'VariableDefinitions.txt' for information about the variables.